June 19 – September 4, 2022

 June 13–August 3, 2022

 A three-part program, developed with Isaac Julien and the Sankofa Film and Video Collective.
-Each screening is followed by a conversation between scholars, artists, and filmmakers.
+Screenings will be followed by a conversation between scholars, artists, and filmmakers.

 - Looking for Langston (1989, 45 min.)

 Conversation with Isaac Julien, artist and filmmaker; Kaja Silverman, Keith L. and Katherine Sachs Professor of Contemporary Art at the University of Pennsylvania; and Ja'Tovia Gary, artist and filmmaker

 - Territories (1984, 25 min.) and Who Killed Colin Roach?
 (1983, 34 min.)

 Conversation with Maori Karmael Holmes, CEO and artistic director of BlackStar Projects, and Thomas Allen Harris, senior lecturer, African American Studies & Film and Media Studies, Yale University

 - The Passion of Remembrance (1986, 80 min.; newly restored, 4K version)